KHP vs CEP Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 KHP vs CEP Dream11 Prediction Today

-Fantasy Suggestion #1: Mohammad Rizwan, Shoaib Malik, Babar Azam, Israrullah, Fakhar Zaman, Mohammad Hafeez, Iftikhar Ahmed, Hasan Ali, Usman Qadir, Shaheen Afridi, Asif Afridi.
+Fantasy Suggestion #1: Muhammad Rizwan, Muhammad Akhlaq, Ahmed Shehzad, Babar Azam, Sahibzada Farhan, Iftikar Ahmed, Mohammad Wasim, Wahab Riaz, Imran Khan, Usman Qadir, Shaheen Afridi

 Also Read